Ditch junk foods for these healthy snacks while travelling

 Amaranth Chikki: If you crave sweets while travelling, choose healthier ones such as amaranth chikki.
 “They are high in protein and fibre, which stimulates hunger and decreases appetite and calorie intake,” wrote Lovneet.

-Buttermilk: The first choice of drink while travelling is either a cold drink or a packaged juice, which is not healthy at all.
-So what is the tastier and healthier alternative?
 As per Lovneet, it is suggested to make friends with buttermilk.
 “Move over sugary drinks and opt for buttermilk.
 Buttermilk makes a great drink while travelling.
 It is high in protein and calcium, and good for food digestion,” she wrote.
-Also, you can add spices like cumin to make it even better and tastier.
-“So, instead of taking in soda or sugary drinks, go for buttermilk,” she added.

-Roasted Makhana: Pop in some roasted makhanas as you enjoy your travel journey.
-“Roasted makhana make a classic snack for anyone looking for a quick bite on the road.
+Roasted Makhana: “Roasted makhana make a classic snack for anyone looking for a quick bite on the road.
 Makhanas can keep you fuller for longer; thanks to the presence of sufficient amounts of protein.
 Protein helps prevent you from overeating and cravings,” explained the nutritionist.